Dennistoun

-Aside from the smaller Haghill neighbourhood further east, Dennistoun's built environment does not adjoin any others directly, with the M8 motorway dividing it from Royston to the north, while the buildings of Glasgow Royal Infirmary and Wellpark Brewery plus the Glasgow Necropolis cemetery lie to the west, and railway lines form the southern boundary with the Calton/Gallowgate neighbourhoods, and Camlachie (a historic district which is now largely a retail park) on the opposite side.
+Aside from the smaller Haghill neighbourhood further east, Dennistoun's built environment does not adjoin any others directly, with the M8 motorway dividing it from Royston to the north, while the buildings of Glasgow Royal Infirmary and Wellpark Brewery plus the Glasgow Necropolis cemetery lie to the west (separating it from adjacent Townhead), and railway lines form the southern boundary with the Calton/Gallowgate neighbourhoods, and Camlachie (a historic district which is now largely a retail park) on the opposite side.

 History

 Dennistoun was established by Alexander Dennistoun, Scottish merchant, bank director and, for a short time, an MP.
 Over a period, Alexander Dennistoun purchased a number of small estates neighbouring his Golf Hill property, including Craig Park, Whitehill, Meadow Park, Broom Park, Annfield, Bellfield, and Wester Craigs.

+In 1836 the "Reformatory Institution and House of Refuge (For Boys)", funded by public subscription, was built on the westmost part of the Whitehill estate, with its entrance gatehouse and driveway off Duke Street.
+It normally accommodated around 300 "juvenile offenders and neglected children" for education and training.
+The area including the estates was incorporated into the city officially in 1846.
+In the 1850s, Annfield Place was built parallel to Duke Street, to the west of the Reformatory entrance.

-The area was surveyed and laid out in streets, terraces, and drives, overseen by Glasgow architect James Salmon; it was incorporated into the city officially in 1846.
-The first plots in Dennistoun were leased from 1861; and after Glasgow Corporation acquired the Kennyhill estate and laid it out as Alexandra Park with Alexandra Parade as its western approach, the Dennistoun suburb grew rapidly.
+In 1854 Dennistoun engaged the Glasgow architect James Salmon, who designed proposed development, surveyed the site, and laid it out in streets, terraces, and drives.
+The development area, to the north of Annfield Place, gained access off Duke Street via Westcraigs Street and Craigbank Street.
+The first plots in Dennistoun were feued from 1861.
+After Glasgow Corporation acquired the Kennyhill estate and laid it out as Alexandra Park with Alexandra Parade as its western approach, the Dennistoun suburb grew rapidly.

+The Whitehill estate was developed and, just east of the Reformatory, Dennistoun Academy private school was built.
+Glasgow School Board took it over in 1883, and made it Whitehill public school for girls.
+This was demolished, and replaced in 1891 by the larger Whitehill Public School for boys, girls and infants, which later became Whitehill Secondary School.